These homemade Raspberry and Vanilla Cream bars are such a refreshing summer treat!

 - 1 orange, juice plus 1 tablespoon zest

 - In a large mixing bowl, microwave frozen raspberries for about 40 seconds.

-- Slightly mash berries with a fork and then stir in pudding mix, nut milk, and orange juice and zest.
+- Slightly mash berries with a fork and then stir in pudding mix, almond milk, and juice of 1 orange plus 1 tablespoon zest.

-- Pour mixture into a pudding mold and freeze for 8 hours or until frozen.
+- Pour mixture into a popsicle mold and freeze for 8 hours or until frozen.

-- Run pudding mold under slightly warm water to loosen popsicle and serve!
+- Run popsicle mold under slightly warm water to loosen ice cream bar and serve!